keisen/tf-keras-vis/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-Announcement
+News
 ---

-**![NOTE]** In this release, fixing some critical bugs of `ActivationMaximization` and `Regularizer`, the calculation of gradients are now more stable, and some known issues related to mixed-precision are also fixed.
+**NOTE:** We've released `v0.7.0`!
+In this release, fixing some critical bugs of `ActivationMaximization` and `Regularizer`, the calculation of gradients are now more stable, and some known issues related to mixed-precision are also fixed.
 This is good news for users using mixed-precision mechanisms and users tuning the hyper parameters of `ActivationMaximization` for their own model from now on.

 However, because the calculated values of `ActivationMaximization` are now a bit different compared to the past versions, this release might badly affect users who already have the code that was adjusted to the past `ActivationMaximization`.